sixfold-origami/concave-hull/README.md

 ## Features

+This crate has two features for precision:
+- `f32` (default feature): Enables `f32`-precision versions of the concave hull computation, and relevant re-exports (an `f32`-precision point, for example)
+- `f64`: Enables `f32`-precision versions of the concave hull computation, and relevant re-exports (an `f32`-precision point, for example)

+If neither feature is enabled, then this crate has no public exports.
+Enabling both simultaneously is supported (cargo features must be purely additive), with relevant functions being exported under the `f32` or `f64` submodules, respectively.

-This crate has one feature, `benches`, which is only used for benchmarks.
+This crate has one additional feature, `benches`, which is only used for benchmarks.
 End users of this library should never enable it.

 ## The CLI Crate